-Based on the estimated exchange ratio of approximately 0.52, we estimate that, on a pre-reverse split basis, Intuitive Surgical will issue approximately 15.2 million shares of Intuitive Surgical common stock in the merger and, upon completion of the merger, current Intuitive Surgical stockholders will own approximately 71% of the then outstanding shares of Intuitive Surgical common stock and former Computer Motion stockholders will own approximately 29% of the then outstanding shares of Intuitive Surgical common stock.
+Based on the estimated exchange ratio of approximately 0.52 and the number of shares outstanding as of the record date, we estimate that, on a pre-reverse split basis, Intuitive Surgical will issue approximately 15.6 million shares of Intuitive Surgical common stock in the merger and, upon completion of the merger, current Intuitive Surgical stockholders will own approximately 70% of the then outstanding shares of Intuitive Surgical common stock and former Computer Motion stockholders will own approximately 30% of the then outstanding shares of Intuitive Surgical common stock.

-In addition, based on the estimated exchange ratio of approximately 0.52, we estimate that Intuitive Surgical will reserve approximately 5.2 million shares of Intuitive Surgical common stock for future issuance in connection with Intuitive Surgical s assumption of Computer Motion s outstanding options and warrants (including out-of-the-money options and warrants), subject to proportionate reduction in the event that the proposed reverse stock split is approved by Intuitive Surgical s stockholders and implemented by Intuitive Surgical s board of directors.
+In addition, based on the estimated exchange ratio of approximately 0.52 and the number of shares outstanding as of the record date, we estimate that Intuitive Surgical will reserve approximately 4.8 million shares of Intuitive Surgical common stock for future issuance in connection with Intuitive Surgical s assumption of Computer Motion s outstanding options and warrants (including out-of-the-money options and warrants), subject to proportionate reduction in the event that the proposed reverse stock split is approved by Intuitive Surgical s stockholders and implemented by Intuitive Surgical s board of directors.
 The outstanding warrants of Computer Motion have a range of exercise prices.
 Holders of these warrants have the right to an adjustment in the exercise price of their warrants, and in some cases in the number of shares issuable upon exercise, if the warrant issuer sells shares in the future at prices below the exercise prices of the warrants.
 These anti-dilution protections may continue to apply after the merger and thus could result in additional dilution to stockholders of the combined company if we make future offerings of capital stock.